timoerlemans/ToDoDay/.github/copilot/instructions.md

 - Use meaningful variable and function names
 - Prefer const over let when variables aren't reassigned
 - Avoid magic numbers and strings, use constants instead

+## Configuration Files

+- ESLint config can be found in `.eslintrc.json` (in root AND in project)
+- Prettier config can be found in `.prettierrc`
+- TSConfig can be found at `tsconfig.*.json` at different levels of this project
+- Tailwind can be found at `tailwind.config.json`
+- Babelconfig can be found at `babel.config.js`
+- PostCSS config can be found at `postcss.config.js`
+- Cypress config can be found at `cypress.config.ts`
+- dotenv config can be found at `.env`
+- Angular config can be found at `angular.json`
+- Jest config can be found at `jest.config.js`